Loving County, Texas

 Loving County is a county in the U.S. state of Texas.
-With a population of 64 per the 2020 census, it is the least-populous county in the United States.
+With a population of 64 according to the 2020 census, it is the least populous county in the United States with a permanent population.
 Its county seat and only community is Mentone.

-The county was originally created in 1887, and after being disorganized in 1897, was reorganized in 1931.
+Loving County was originally split off of Reeves County in 1887.
+It was merged back into Reeves County ten years later, and was reorganized in 1931.
+It is located in West Texas, just south of the New Mexico state border.
+Reeves County is to its south and west, Ward County is to its south, and Winkler County is to its east.